-The second contest in the Democratic nominating has concluded, and the winner is Bernie Sanders.
+The second contest in the Democratic nominating process has concluded, and the winner is Bernie Sanders.
 He won 25.9 percent of the vote, finishing ahead of Pete Buttigieg, who won 24.4 percent, and Amy Klobuchar, who won 19.8 percent.
 Elizabeth Warren and Joe Biden finished fourth and fifth respectively, each with less than 10 percent of the vote.

 Whether Sanders’ win was a win in a way that matters depends on who you ask; according to wised-up narrativizing from sweaty political journos, the answer is “Not really.”
 Perhaps bored by the obvious and basic conclusion that the winner is determined by the actual returns, this class is eager to tell you that Sanders’ win, which came a week after he essentially tied with Pete Buttigieg in the botched Iowa caucus, isn’t the real story.
 Here’s the Washington Post’s Jennifer Rubin, for example: